What is Workplace Abuse?

 Secondary Workplace Abuse

-Employers direct employees to bring interpersonal problems to their supervisor or Human Resources.
+Policy directs employees to bring unresolved interpersonal problems to their supervisor or Human Resources.
 Sadly, in 95% of workplace abuse cases, targets are gaslighted and scapegoated by HR and/or their supervisor, causing them far greater trauma than the primary abuse itself.
-(Source) The nexus of employer liability, the psychic vulnerabilities of the HR investigator, and the Scapegoat Mechanism explains why.
+(Source) This fully explains why most employers continue to lose their best employees.

 Human Cost